 There’s a good selection of restaurants and cafes in Oldham, and they’ve always been a popular destination for a pre-show dinner or a spot of coffee or lunch, if you’re coming to a matinee.

 If you fancy grabbing a coffee and a cake before or after a matinee, there’s a range of coffee shops and independent cafes to choose from.
-There’s the high street chains represented by Costa Coffee – you’ll find branches in Spindles Town Centre Shopping Centre, as well as the Old Town Hall development.
 Oldham has a branch of Rhode Island Coffee, the award winning North West chain, in the Spindles Town Square Shopping Centre.
 It’s staffed by theatre fans who’ll serve you a cappuccino and give you the lowdown on our latest production.
-There’s also Nola’s Tea Room on George Street (at the back of Spindles Town Square Shopping Centre) which serves up home made cakes and is described by afternoon fans as a “hidden gem”.

-Here’s our eating out picks.
-All restaurants are practically on our doorstep.
+Here’s our eating out and coffee picks.
+All are practically on our doorstep.